Humans are.

 you can count on the con man to wow you

-even though, the only trick he knows
+even though, the only tricks he knows

-is the “law” of scale
+are capital and the “law” of scale

 Villain taking pills